From cakes to creative districts: 8 cool facts about Slovenia

 5. Street art is loud and proud

 Slovenia’s cities, especially Ljubljana, have a long reputation of creative resistance on issues ranging from LGBTQIA+ rights to anti-war activism.
-As you walk around, you’ll stumble on brightly patterned umbrellas hanging over streetlights, thousands of pairs of shoes draped over powerlines and neon pink park benches.
+As you walk around, you’ll stumble on brightly patterned umbrellas hanging over streetlights, thousands of pairs of shoes draped over powerlines and neon-pink park benches.

 6. Lake Bled may be the prettiest lake, like, ever

-Rent a rowboat and glide out to the island to visit the church, then grab a coffee and a slab of the famous kremsnita by the water.
+Rent a rowboat and glide out to the island to visit the church, then grab a coffee and a slab of the famous kremsnita cake by the water.

 7. You can have a less-crowded beach holiday